noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 - items: i.e. records in a table
 - attributes: i.e. columns in an item
   - for all items
-    - primary key: must be unique across all items
+    - primary key: must be unique across all items; either partition key or partition + sort
       - partition key: is always required
-      - sort key: if provided, its required in all items and makes the primary key a compose key
+      - sort key: if provided, its required in all items and makes the primary key a composite key (partition + sort)
       - FYI:
         - the partition and the sort key (if provided) must be string, number or binary
         - to use maps/lists as part of a primary key, you must expose a copy of the entry directly as an attribute
   - all other attributes are item-specific
+- secondary indexes: either local or global; enable queries on attributes other than the tables primary key
-- secondary indexes
+  - in general
-  - can only be defined when the base table is created, and cannot be deleted
-  - have a max size of 10gb
+    - can have 5 local + 5 globals per table
     - allow you to query data based on attributes other than the tables primary key
     - consumption of throughput is based on secondary index for scanning
     - sparse indexes: subset of base table items that contain a particular attribute
-  - indexes can contain
-    - alternate key attributes
-    - primary key attributes
-    - projected attributes: optional subset of other attributes form the base table
-  - secondary indexes can be of two types
-    - local secondary index: LSI; index that is local to a partiion key;
+  - local secondary index: LSI; index must be local to a partiion key;
-      - i.e. queriy items with the same partition key that is specified with the query
     - e.g. base table (pkey = name, sortkey = id, attr = date)
     - e.g. LSI (pkey = name, sortkey = date, attr = id)
-      - i.e. the LSI must live in the same partition, it cannot be part of another patition
     - often used for sorting on a different attribute of the base table
+    - requirements
+      - have a max size of 10gb
+      - can only be defined when the base table is created, and cannot be deleted
+      - must use the same partition key defined in the base table
+      - cannot have its own provisioned throughput
   - global secondary index: GSI;
-      - not local to a partition key and can query over the entire table across all partitions
+    - temporary indexes that can use totally different partition & sort keys
+    - logically its a replication of the base table with an entirely different primary key (partition and/or sort)
+    - e.g. take a base table, and define a completely different primary key over the same data
+      - then when your done with the GSI, delete it
+    - requirements
       - do not provide strong consistency like LSIs
       - are not subject to the size limitation of LSIs
       - can be created and deleted dynamically unlike LSIs
       - do not require unique primary keys
       - have their own provisioned throughput managed separately from the table
-      - logically its a replication of the base table with an entirely different primary key (partition and/or sort)
-      - e.g. take a base table, and define a completely different primary key over the same data
-        - then when your done with the GSI, delete it
+      - only supports eventual consistency
+      - only return attributes that are projected into the index

 ### api